 There is no general rule as to who prepares the term sheet.
 Buyers may have their own terms, which is why they send them to sellers in the first place.
 But sellers like yourself are obviously going to have their own terms as well.
 One thing you can do is fill out a blank term sheet with your terms and upload it to your business "for sale" listing so that prospective buyers can see it.
 You can indicate that your terms are negotiable, which creates a window for buyers to email you their terms or which of your terms they would like to change.
 Again, term sheets are not a legally binding contract.
 They are only meant to start a discussion and get a deal going.

-If you’d like to create a term sheet, you must know which information to include in it and how these terms are negotiated and managed.
-Below is a list of tips to help set you on the right path.
+If you’d like to create one, you must know which information to include in it and how these terms are negotiated and managed.
+Below is a list of all possible term sheet clauses to help set you on the right path.

 You will obviously want to include your asking price for the company in your term sheet.
 You can expand on your reasoning behind the price by writing a few paragraphs which outlines your company’s strengths.